vadimsj/redland-renovations/README.md

   2. Present essential company information in a user-friendly format.
   3. Showcase the company's portfolio of previously completed works.
   4. Offer a various options for customers to get in touch.
-  5. Capture the leads from incoming inquiries.
+  5. Capture the leads from incoming inquiries. (out of scope for this project)

 ## UX Planes